 An experienced workers’ compensation attorney knows how to respond to insurer tactics, gather the right medical evidence, and maximize your benefits.
 They can also track deadlines and manage court filings so you can focus on healing.
 At Vassallo, Bilotta & Davis, our team has helped thousands of Florida workers secure the benefits they deserve.
 Even a brief consultation can help clarify your situation and prevent costly missteps.

 Navigating the OJCC claim process without an attorney is possible, but it is not easy.
 If you're unsure how to proceed, we are here to help.
 At Vassallo, Bilotta & Davis, we offer free consultations to assess your case and explain your options.
 There is no one-size-fits-all approach.
 If your injury is minor, your employer is cooperative, and benefits are being paid as expected, self-representation might be feasible.
 But for more serious injuries or disputed claims, legal representation can make a significant difference.
 Whether you go it alone or hire an attorney, staying informed and proactive is the best way to protect your rights.
 Let our decades of experience guide you through each step.
-We are committed to helping South Florida workers recover the benefits they have earned.
+Since 1978 we've been committed to helping Florida workers recover the benefits they have earned.
 Reach out today to schedule a consultation and take the next step toward financial stability and peace of mind.
 To schedule a free consultation, call us at 561-471-2800 or contact us online to discuss your case with an experienced West Palm Beach workers’ compensation lawyer today.